 Students may be asked to submit a tax return transcript from the IRS or other documents to verify information reported on the application.
 For the dependent student, this information may include parental income records.
+For the independent student, this information may include parental income records.
 For the independent student, this information may include spousal income records.
 In all cases, the student must provide clear and comprehensive information regarding income and household.
 If requested documentation is not provided or should there be unresolved and conflicting information, the application will not be funded.
 Information is available from the Financial Aid Office in Room 200 of the Student Services Building.